stevensurgnier/stevensurgnier.github.io/resume.md

 # Experience

-## Co-Founder, CTO of Something New
+## Co-Founder and CTO, Something New

 October 2015 - Present